World Animal Protection: Animals in communities

-The organization is working to end the inhumane culling of stray dogs, which many countries do in a misguided effort to eliminate rabies.
-The organization points out that vaccination programs are the only effective way to eliminate rabies, and work with governments on vaccination programs.
+The organization is working to end the inhumane culling of stray dogs, which many countries do in an effort to eliminate rabies.
+The organization believes that vaccination programs are the only effective way to eliminate rabies, and work with governments on vaccination programs.
 In 2012, a mass vaccination program was started in the Shaanxi, Guizhou and Anhui Provinces of China, working with the Chinese Animal Disease Control Centre; as of June 2014, 750 veterinarians have been trained and over 90,000 dogs have been vaccinated.
 Mass vaccination programs have also been delivered in Bali, the Philippines, Bangladesh, Kenya, Zanzibar, and Kathmandu, Nepal.

 A second focus is on stray dog population management itself, through proven humane methods such as education, improved legislation, registration and identification of dogs, sterilisation and contraception, holding facilities and rehoming centres.
 They help governments design a program, and monitor and evaluate progress, using the model provided in the document "Humane Dog Population Management Guidance", developed in November 2007 by The International Companion Animal Management Coalition (ICAM Coalition), of which the organization is a member.

 Programs often include veterinary services such as mobile clinics for stray cats and dogs or those belonging to people who cannot afford veterinary care.
 The animals are sterilized, vaccinated, and provided other needed veterinary care.
 Such programs are provided in Sri Lanka, Zanzibar, Colombia, Brazil, Costa Rica, Sierra Leone, and Bali.

-A further focus is on helping working animals (horses, donkeys, and mules) in the West Bank, where mobile clinics were noticing increases in signs of neglect and cruelty.
-Through a partner organization, the Palestine Wildlife Society, "In each community, we train a few people who can teach others about equine welfare.
-They attend workshops and visit communities where our training is already having an impact.
-They then share what they learn.
-Word spreads.
-Habits change.
-Animal welfare improves.
-And, because their animals are healthier, owners can earn a better living too."
+A further focus is on helping working animals (horses, donkeys, and mules) in the West Bank, working with a partner organization, the Palestine Wildlife Society."